-Essex Fresh Start School Pupil Premium for fiscal year 2016 – 2017
+Essex Fresh Start School Pupil Premium for academic year 2016 – 2017

 Essex Fresh Start Independent School (EFS) has used Pupil Premium spending to improve the outcomes of eligible pupils.
 Over the last year it has been used flexibly to suit the nature of the school as a provision for pupils with SEMH and ASC.